advertise

 Vancouver Island Wolf Hunters

 Predator hunting has always been a form of trophy hunting on Vancouver Island.
 Wolf hunting has a history dating back half a century on the island.
 Although the meat is generally considered inedible, the fur is valuable for various purposes.
 Hunters should ensure they have the appropriate licenses and choose a reputable guide outfitter to enhance their hunting experience.
-Both BC residents and non-residents require a species license for wolf harvesting.
+B.C. residents do not require a wolf species licence.
+Non-B.C. residents require a wolf species licence in addition to the applicable hunting licence.

 Book Your Guided Wolf Hunting Trip